-The famous Everglades Seafood Festival will be held February 12th -14th in historic Everglades City.
-51 YEARS this has been a popular traditional event.
-People come from all over southern Florida to hear great live music, eat delicious seafood, and browse among the craft booths while the kiddies enjoy the carnival rides.
+The famous Everglades Seafood Festival held every February in the historic Everglades City.
+For over 50 years this has been a popular traditional event.
+People come from all over Florida to hear great live music, eat delicious seafood, and browse among the craft booths while the kiddies enjoy the carnival rides.

-The festival is organized by the Betterment Association of the Everglades Area, a 501(c)(3) not-for profit which donates to local causes.
-For information, see or call (239) 695-2277.
+The festival is organized by the Betterment Association of the Everglades Area, a 501(c)(3) not-for-profit that donates to local causes.

 Saturday 10:30am - 10pm

 The Festival location

 In front of City Hall on the Circle

 102 Copeland Avenue, Everglades City, FL, 34139

 ** From I-75 (Alligator Alley), take Exit 80 south onto SR-29.
 Drive about 18 miles to the intersection of US-41 (Tamiami Trail).
 Continue south on Route-29 about 4 miles to the center of Everglades City.

 There is limited free parking in the city.
 Several charitable organizations offer parking for a small fee.
 Handicapped parking is at the Community Church on the circle.